Matching family tree profiles for Sir John Wentworth, 1st Baronet

-About John Wentworth, Governor
+About Sir John Wentworth, 1st Baronet

 Sir John Wentworth (August 9, 1737 – April 8, 1820) was the British colonial governor of New Hampshire at the time of the American Revolution.
 A graduate of Harvard College, he earned an A.B. in 1755 and an A.M. in 1758.
 During his time at Harvard, he was a classmate and close friend of Founding Father John Adams, future President of the United States.

 Wentworth followed his uncle, Benning Wentworth, as Governor and Commander-m-Chief of New Hampshire, July 12th, 1766.
 He was later appointed Surveyor-General of the King's Woods in North America.
 He tried to prevent the outbreak of the American Revolution.
 His last official act was to prorogue the Assembly at the Isles of Shoals, August, 1775.

 Although Wentworth was born in Portsmouth, New Hampshire and was generally sympathetic to the colonists in their early disagreements with the crown, he remained loyal and was forced to leave New Hampshire in 1775.